cncf/tag-contributor-strategy/website/content/about/contributing.md

 GitHub workflow, and you're happy to use the automated preview of your doc
 updates:

-1. Fork the [SIG Contributor Strategy repository] on GitHub.
+1. Fork the [TAG Contributor Strategy repository] on GitHub.
 1. Make your changes and send a pull request (PR).
 1. If you're not yet ready for a review, add "WIP" to the PR name or create a Draft Pull Request to indicate it's a work in progress.